Acquiring Accurate CAD STEP Files for Circuit Designs

 Translating a CAD design into a functional part.

-Why Are STEP Files the Best Current Choice for CAD Design?
+Why STEP Files Are the Best Choice for CAD Design

-STEP files are the de facto standard for information transfer in CAD design, and all major CAD applications have the ability to use them.
+STEP files are the de facto standard for information transfer in CAD design, and all major ECAD/MCAD applications have the ability to use them.
 Some legacy formats—like IGES—are still in use, but the broad adoption of STEP has made those file types progressively less useful.
 The STEP standard has been updated multiple times, the most recent being in 2017, while some of the older standards are decades old and haven’t been updated to reflect modern design needs.
-While STEP and its data modeling language, EXPRESS, are not updated simultaneously, both have been updated within the last five years and have detailed documentation for easy adoption.
+While STEP and its data modeling language, EXPRESS, are not updated simultaneously, they are updated regularly and have detailed documentation for easy adoption.

 UL-Icon.png